Cacti/documentation/Frequently-Asked-Questions.md

 **Q:** When I visit the Cacti Monitoring Website, I see garbage instead of a login prompt.

-**A:** Starting iwth Cacti 1.2.x, the first thing you should always see is a login prompt asking for your admin credentials before the installation wizard will be displayed.
+**A:** Starting with Cacti 1.2.x, the first thing you should always see is a login prompt asking for your admin credentials before the installation wizard will be displayed.
 However, if you fail to see the login prompt, you may be presented with text that looks like: